BenEelen/powplatform/README.md

 While we strive to help our customers in any way we can, a Radicle license doesn't cover the Roots team troubleshooting any application code issues that aren't directly related to Radicle itself.

-If you discover a bug in Radicle, please open an issue on the [Radicle issues repo on GitHub](https://github.com/roots/radicle-issues) with minimal reproduction instructions.
+If you discover a bug in Radicle, please make a topic on [Roots Discourse](https://discourse.roots.io/c/radicle) with minimal reproduction instructions.

-If you have feature requests or questions, please make a topic on [Roots Discourse](https://discourse.roots.io/c/radicle) or use the #radicle channel on our Discord server.
+If you have feature requests, questions, or feedback, please make a topic on [Roots Discourse](https://discourse.roots.io/c/radicle) or use the #radicle channel on our Discord server.